Siston: Church buildings

 St Anne's Church, located between Siston Court and the village of Siston, is at the edge of open fields and has scenic views of the countryside.
 The original Norman church was built of rubble in the mid-12th century.
 It was rebuilt and expanded in the 13th century and from the 17th to the 20th centuries.
 It has a west tower and a gabled south porch, with a small chapel protruding from the south wall.
 A tree of life is sculpted on the Norman tympanum of the south doorway.
 Marks on the oak door are said to be bullet holes from Cromwell's troops who used the church as stables on the way to the Battle of Lansdowne in 1642.
 The most important feature of the interior is a 12th-century lead baptismal font.
 Many of the features and furnishings in the interior date from the 17th to 19th centuries.
 South of the church is the formal Georgian rectory.
 According to an 1839 tithe map, the church had a formal garden, now the site of the church hall.

 The 12th-century baptismal font is of lead, unusual in England.
 The Siston font displays six figures, three of which seem to be of Christ, as a nimbus is shown.
 The other three may be some of the Four Evangelists, who hold their own gospels and bless with two fingers of their right hands.
 It appears that the prototype of this font, as the finer versions show, had twelve figures, possibly the Twelve Apostles.
 There are twelve niches shown on the Siston font, but six are filled with acanthus scroll-work.

 In the 1900s, Mrs. Rawlins, wife of the owner of Siston Court, made a large wall-painting in the Pre-Raphaelite-style of Edward Burne-Jones for church covering the chancel arch, based upon a Renaissance fresco in the Palazzo Riccardi in Florence.
 Daughters of Mrs. Rawlins were models for some of the angels in the painting.

 Although the manor historically was held from the Bishop of Bath and Wells, the parish church fell within the Diocese of Worcester.
 The advowson was held by the lords of the manor of Siston until 1937, when it was donated in perpetuity by J E Rawlins of Siston Court to the Bishop of Bristol.

 The Church of St Barnabas, a grade II listed building, was built by James Park Harrison in 1849.
 The decorated style building is made of rubble with a west tower and broach spire.

 The Methodist Ebeneezer Chapel was built in 1810 of rendered walling with stone coping.

+Suggest : archaeological dig underway. needs information.